The Steinhaus-Weil property: its converse, subcontinuity and Solecki amenability: Subcontinuity of measures

-Solecki explains ([Sol2, end of \S 2]) the use of the term `amenability at 1' as a localization (via the restriction of supports to contain $1_{G})$ of a \textit{Reiter-like condition }[Pat, Prop.
+Solecki explains ([Sol2, end of \S 2]) the use of the term `amenability at 1' as a localization (via the restriction that supports contain $1_{G})$ of a \textit{Reiter-like condition }[Pat, Prop.
 0.4] which characterizes amenability: for $\mu \in \mathcal{P}(G)$ and $\varepsilon >0,$ there is $ \nu \in \mathcal{P}(G)$ with

 Lemma 1 and the next several results disaggregate Solecki's Interior-point Theorem [Sol2, Th 1(ii)] (Corollary 2 below), shedding more light on it and in particular connecting it to shift-compactness (Theorem 3 below).
 Indeed, we see that interior-point theorem itself as an `aggregation' phenomenon.
 Theorem 5 of Part II below identifies subgroups with a `disaggregation' topology, refining $\mathcal{T}_{G}$ by using sets of the form $B_{\delta }^{K\Delta }(\sigma )$, the measures $\sigma $ being provided in our first result: